Skip to main content

 Published · TruepixID Editorial

 Photos are shared constantly — in claims, disputes, inspections, and reports.
-But only a small fraction of them ever qualify as evidence.
-The difference is not the image itself, but the proof surrounding it.
+But a photo alone rarely explains its own origin, timing, or handling.
+The difference is not just the image itself, but the receipt-backed record surrounding it.

 In many workflows, photos are treated as informal documentation: something to illustrate a situation or support a narrative.
 That works until the moment a photo is challenged.
-At that point, standards change.
+At that point, review expectations change.

 A photo used as supporting material helps explain what someone claims happened.
-Evidence, by contrast, must stand on its own.
-It must be verifiable without relying solely on trust in the person who submitted it.
+A review-ready record, by contrast, should be supported by information that can be checked without relying solely on trust in the person who submitted it.

 This distinction is critical.
-Many disputes fail not because an image is false, but because it cannot be proven to be true.
+Many disputes become harder not because an image is false, but because the record around it is incomplete.

-In formal review contexts, photos are evaluated against three core questions:
+In formal review contexts, photos are evaluated against core record-integrity questions:

 Most images are created on consumer devices and shared through informal channels.
 Along the way, critical context is lost.
 File metadata can be edited, stripped, or regenerated.
 Timestamps can be changed by adjusting a device clock.
 Copies can be made without detection.